oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 These other metrics can be other Kuberneties metrics (known as custom metrics) for example the number of requests to the ingress controller, or (with the provision of the [Prometheus Adaptor (helm chart)](https://github.com/helm/charts/tree/master/stable/prometheus-adapter)) any metric that Prometheus gathers.
 This last is especially useful as it means you can autoscale on what are effectively business metrics.

-It's also possible to autoscale on metrics provides from outside Kubernetes (these are known as external metrics.) this is only recommended as a last resort however due to the security implications, and custom metrics are preferred.
+It's also possible to autoscale on metrics provides from outside Kubernetes (these are known as external metrics). this is only recommended as a last resort however due to the security implications, and custom metrics are preferred.

 The [autoscaler docs explain some of these](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#autoscaling-on-multiple-metrics-and-custom-metrics)